YJZLuckyBoy/LVI-SAM-Simple/README.md

 # NEW Feature
+- [lviorf](https://github.com/YJZLuckyBoy/lviorf) is now available, which supports more lidar and is more robust;

 - This repo is modified based on LVI_SAM, which makes it easier to adapt your sensor;

 - The original version of lio_sam sets many sensor external parameters to fixed values in the code, this version extracts the external parameters into the yaml file, making it easier to configure;